Hold a single tone on a piano, or with:

-Simultaneously play the same tone on your own instrument (if singing, match the tone as best you can).
+Simultaneously play the same tone on your own instrument (if singing, match this tone as best you can).
 Listen to both tones, and see if you can detect differences.
 Then listen to the similarities.
 A new vibration occurs!
 Play or sing softer than the other tone, to better hear this phenomenon.